globus/django-globus-portal-framework/docs/source/tutorial/search/index-creation.rst

 Metadata within Globus Search is unstructured and can be tailored to the specific needs of the project.
 In simple terms, a search result is a JSON document with a "subject" containing user defined content.
-An example is below:
+See the ``simple-ingest-doc.json`` below:

 .. literalinclude:: ../../examples/simple-ingest-doc.json
-   :language: python
+   :language: json

 The document can be ingested into your index above with the following:

 .. code-block:: bash